Working Holiday Visas for Australian Citizens Over 30

 Move visa-free to Switzerland or New Zealand

-While Switzerland and New Zealand do not offer formal working holiday visas to Australian citizens, both nations allow Aussies to live and work in their respective countries for an unlimited amount of time, without requiring a visa and with no age limit.
+While Switzerland and New Zealand do not offer formal working holiday visas to Australian citizens, both nations allow Aussies to live and work in their respective countries, without requiring a visa and with no age limit.

 Most Australians can travel to, live and work in New Zealand without restrictions under the Trans-Tasman Travel Arrangement.